Summer 2016 Course Offerings

 “Around the World in Sixteen Weeks”: from Blombos, Africa to the Tang Dynasty, from Mauryan India to the Incan Empire, from the American and French Revolutions to the Haitian Revolution and Bolivar in South America.
 Don't blink...you'll miss a decade!

 HIST 214: Modern World History

-Social & Behavioral Sciences, International Diversity Offers an examination for the processes of modernization and globalization since the late eighteenth century; their connections to imperialism, colonialism, and war; and their relationships to changing perceptions of society, politics, economics, gender, and culture in different regions of the world.
+Social & Behavioral Sciences, International Diversity.
+Examines the processes of modernization and globalization since the late eighteenth century; their connections to imperialism, colonialism, and war; and their relationships to changing perceptions of society, politics, economics, gender, and culture in different regions of the world.

 HIST 224G: Revolutionaries

 This course will analyze the costs and achievements of the Soviet experiment from the Russian Revolution of 1917 to the disappearance of the Soviet Union in 1991, with additional attention to the post-Soviet Russian Republic and to the Cuban Revolution, considered as offshoots of international communism.

 World Cultures Distribution A survey of the history, art, archaeology, and religion of ancient Egypt from the world of pyramids and mummies to the divine authority of pharaoh and the might of one of the world's earliest and wealthiest empires.